 Nike Invincible Run FK 2 vs. 1

-There's not much change made to the second version of the Nike Invincible Run Flyknit.
+The second version of the Nike Invincible Run Flyknit didn't change that much.
 So, those who loved the first version (which one of them described as a "commercial success") are stoked that it doesn't go through a complete overhaul.

 Here are the small changes applied to this edition: